Sodiaro/mastering_git/readme.md

-Building a sport image gallery
+Building a Sport Image Gallery
-Using HTML - CSS and JAVASCRIPT
+Using HTML, CSS and JAVASCRIPT

 Mastering Git